dzt/supreme-api/README.md

 });

 ```

 ### Future of this project
 * Watch and seek for changes on individual items.
+(Coming Soon)

+## Contribution
+Want to make a contribution?
+Fork the repo, add your changes, and submit a pull request.
+Any type of contributions (ideas, bug fixes, fixing typos, etc.) will be appreciated!

+## License
+Nimble is licensed under [MIT License](https://github.com/dzt/supreme-api/blob/master/LICENSE).